AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 To enter new data into the current month worksheet:

-      - data should be separated with comma, no spaces.
+      - The data should be separated by comma and no spaces in between.
       - Patient's name can have spaces.
       - Use only the tests keywords to update file
       - Only two data is allowed: NAME,TEST-KEYWORD